IBM/ibm-vpc-file-csi-driver/README.md

 # Supported features

 1. Dynamic PVC/PV creation and deletion with ReadWriteMany capability
-2. Deployment creation and deletion which will mount/unmount the file storage volumes.
+2. POD creation and deletion which will mount/unmount the file storage volumes.
-3. ReplicationController creation and deletion which will mount/unmount the file storage volumes.
-4. StatefulSet creation and deletion which will mount/unmount the file storage volumes.
-5. Defining custom storage class by providing gid/uid will allow non-root users access to file storage volumes.
+3. Defining custom storage class by providing gid/uid will allow non-root users access to file storage volumes.
-6. Static PVC/PV creation and deletion with ReadWriteMany capability.

-# Unsupported features

-1. Volume tagging
-2. Volume expansion and snapshot
-3. User provided encryption i.e KeyProtect

 # For more details on support of CLI and VPC IAAS layer please refer below documentation